dipenR/QA-transformer-model/README.md

 # QA-transformer-model

-This project uses
+This project uses BERT to perform the downstream tasking question answering on boolean (yes/no) questions.
-1. GRU, and
-2. BERT
-to train a question answering model.

-The data provides a question as well as a corpora of text containing the answer, the model produces a True or False label.
-The GRU model is implemented using pytorch and the sentence embeddings are produced using Gensim.
-The transfomer model is trained using BERT.
+It uses HuggingFace to install and train the model and its tokenizer and then uses Pytorch to customize the model for boolean question answering.
+This model acheives a 73% accuracy on the test set but can be improved with the use of a GPU strong enough to handle a larger batch size.

+Dependencies: pytorch, transformers, datasets, pandas (to generate a prediction file).